 Day 2

-By morning the cold remained but I put on my several layers and set off with a view to climb the 3 peaks of Solomons Throne, The Temple and Mt Jerusalem.
+By morning the cold remained but I put on several layers and set off with a view to climb the 3 peaks of Solomons Throne, The Temple, and Mt Jerusalem.
 I was the only person walking in the morning and had the place to myself.
-I learned that ice on wooden boardwalk made for moves similar to those know only to ice dancers.
+I learned that ice on wooden boardwalks made for moves similar to those known only to ice dancers.

 I headed over to the next valley for lunch inside Dixons Kingdom Hut and climbed Mt Jerusalem but the strong wind and low cloud meant it was just a climb to tick off the list as there was no view, low cloud saw to that.